 An independent sample t-test was conducted to identify differences between gender groups and fake news sharing on the Malaysian political landscape.
-A total of 66 responses from male respondents and 153
+A total of 66 responses from male respondents and 153 responses from female respondents were used for the calculation.
+Table 3 and Table 4 show the results from the calculation conducted.

-Table 3 Group Statistics of Gender (n = 219)
+Group Statistics of Gender (n = 219)